abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase6_secure_pipeline/readme.md

 ## Next Step

-In **Phase 7**, we will enhance the environment by:
+In **Phase 6.1**, we will enhance the environment by:
-- Logging, alerting, and reporting from CI/CD security scans
+- Extending the CI/CD pipeline to include feature updates, automated testing, and end-to-end deployment validation.
+- Introducing a bugged version to verify blue-green zero-downtime rollback and ensure seamless traffic switchback to the stable environment.